DICE-UNC/jargon/README.md

 ####  resource avu queries failing #104

-Moved resource queries away from old string bulding approach to the composition by builder approach, enhanced the unit testing.
+Moved resource queries away from old string building approach to the composition by builder approach, enhanced the unit testing.
 This fixed some errors in resource AVU queries with 4.1.

+####  Read length set to zero on replication with iRODS 4.1 #106

+Added backwards-compatible processing for new replicate API number.